 Sides and appetizers can include fruit salads, bean dips with cut-up veggies, and steaming hot corn on the cob.

-Dessert is only limited by your imagination.
-You can create elegant fruit kebabs with berries, grapes, apple and grapefruit chunks, or whatever else is in season.
+Dessert is limited only by your imagination.
+You can create elegant fruit kebabs with berries, grapes, apples, and grapefruit chunks, or whatever else is in season.
 A blender and a freezer can collaborate to make you fresh fruit popsicles.
 And there’s always N’ice cream: homemade non-dairy ice cream (free from all those unhealthy additives).

-And if you want some beverage variety, in addition to good old H2O, you can go with unsweetened or stevia-sweetened iced teas and coffees, fresh-squeezed juices, smoothies, and even mocktails.
+And if you want some variety in beverages, in addition to good old H2O, you can go with unsweetened or stevia-sweetened iced teas and coffees, fresh-squeezed juices, smoothies, and even mocktails.

 For more ideas and lots of recipes, check out our “Ultimate Guide to Hosting or Attending a Healthy, Plant-Powered 4th of July Celebration (Or Other Summer Party).”

 So there you have it.
-There are healthy and delicious summer foods out there that you can enjoy without compromising your health.
+There are healthy, delicious summer foods you can enjoy without compromising your health.
 Now, want some recipes?

 5 Hydrating and Nutritious Summer Food Recipes

-Whether your picnic plans involve spreading a blanket on the grass or in your living room, these light and easy recipes will help you stay hydrated, nourished, and energized.
+Whether your picnic plans involve spreading a blanket on the grass or on your living room floor, these light and easy recipes will help you stay hydrated, nourished, and energized.
 They’re a healthy summer in your bowl, on your plate, and in your glass!

 1. Chilled Cucumber Avocado Soup